-- Your 12 interest-only payments will be lower than your principal and interest payments would be otherwise, so it may help you with your budget when you’re establishing yourself in your career.
+- Your 12 months of interest-only payments will be lower than your principal and interest payments would be otherwise.

-- The Graduated Repayment Period is available for loans disbursed on or after July 1, 2013, used to pay qualified higher education expenses at a degree-granting institution.
+- The GRP is available for loans disbursed on or after July 1, 2013, used to pay qualified higher education expenses at a degree-granting institution.